rsms/estrella/README.md

   -minify              Simplify and compress generated code.
   -outdir=<dir>        Write output to <dir> instead of stdout.
   -esbuild=<json>      Pass arbitrary JSON to esbuild's build function.

+<srcfile> is a filename, or "-" for stdin.
 ```

 See `estrella -h` for more details.

 ### Developing for Estrella